Where to archive data

 Where it is desirable to release source code so that others can download and run it, and contribute to its ongoing development, it should also be made available as a public code repository.
 A code repository will provide version control, code review, bug tracking, documentation, user support and other features.
 The University provides a GitLab code repository service; other popular platforms are GitHub and Bitbucket.

-Some data may not be suitable for public access, for example because they contain confidential information that cannot be easily removed (such as biometric data), or because redacting data to remove sensitive or confidential information would significantly diminish their value.
+Some data may not be suitable for public access, for example because they contain confidential information that cannot be easily removed (such as biometric data or video/image data), or because redacting data to remove sensitive or confidential information would significantly diminish their value.
 This does not mean the data cannot be archived and made available to others.

 Some repositories can manage sensitive data under a controlled access procedure.
 This may require a prospective data user to make an application to consult a specific dataset, which can be rejected or approved by the data owner or a nominated data steward.
 The requestor may also need to fulfil certain conditions to be granted access to the data, such as signing a confidentiality agreement.
 Access to personal data will also be subject to consent from the data subject, so this would need to be considered at the planning and recruitment stage of the research.
 See the University's guide to Data Protection and Research for more information.